 All manuscripts must be submitted electronically to firstname.lastname@example.org.
 Submit the manuscript as one Word document, including title, abstract (150 words maximum), and text (do not send a pdf).
 Please blind the manuscript for peer review.
 Do not include author name(s) on or in the manuscript, including the in-text citations and References.

 (1) Biographical statement(s) for each author (50 words each);

-Manuscripts will be considered throughout the year and, if accepted, will be published in any of the three issues at the direction of the editorial staff.
-There is no remuneration for JAIE contributors; authors will receive 2 free copies of the issue in which the manuscript is published.
-Additional copies (up to 10) of the journal in which the manuscript was published may be purchased at a discounted rate.
-For more information see the University of Minnesota Press website.
+Manuscripts will be considered throughout the year and, if accepted, will be published in any of the three issues at the direction of the JAIE editorial staff.
+There is no remuneration for JAIE contributors; authors will receive two free copies of the issue in which the manuscript is published.
+Additional copies (up to 10) of the JAIE issue in which the manuscript was published may be purchased at a discounted rate.
+For more information, see the University of Minnesota Press website.